The selection process stages are summarised below.

 A standard evaluation criteria and scoring system will be employed by all reviewers.
 Such criteria and scoring system will be discussed with all reviewers prior to the commencement of the review process with a view of ensuring a standardised assessment across all proposals.
 For details on evaluation criteria/scoring system, click here.

 Your research project proposal and your CV will be made available to the reviewers.
 In order to facilitate an appropriate evaluation of your application, which is solely based on the proposal merits and on your capacity to perform the proposed research, it is important that you do not include personal details and/or provide indication of gender, nationality, age and other potential sources of bias on your research project proposal and CV.
-If included, such indicators will be removed from the relevant documentation prior to making it available to the reviewers.
+If included, such indicators may be removed from the relevant documentation prior to making it available to the reviewers.

 Each application will be assessed by a panel of three independent reviewers, who must not be directly related to Lero or to the applicant, and whose expertise is in line with the proposal topic under evaluation.